Interspecies family

 The term "interspecies family" refers to a group consisting of at least two members of different species who deeply care for each other.
 Examples include a human and their dog, a couple and their cats, a dog and a cat, or even a mule and a sheep.
-The emphasis is on love and that the members of the group care for and treat each other like a family.
-For instance, "interspecies family" may describe a group composed of a dog and a person who refers to their dog as their child, best friend, or other phrase that connotes a stronger bond than just a "pet", a term which implies a sense of property and ownership.
+The emphasis is on love and that the members of the group care for, and treat each other like a family.
+For instance, "interspecies family" may describe a group composed of a dog and a person who refers to their dog as their child, best friend, or other phrases that connote a stronger bond than just a "pet", a term which implies a sense of property and ownership.

 Most often this is used to discuss non-human interspecies families, typically where a mother of one species will foster a youngling from a different species.
 With the more recent growth of the fields of anthrozoology and animal studies, this is being used more frequently to refer especially to bonds between human and non-human animals.